ZadoSource/AI-Support-Ticket-Bots-Business-Bot/README.md

 ```

 Users must create their own ZadoSource account and configure their own AI assistant before using the AI features of this bot.

 ---

-## Bots.Business and ZadoSource

-**ZadoSource and Bots.Business are separate and independent services.**

-This project demonstrates how ZadoSource AI can be connected to a Telegram bot running on the Bots.Business platform.

-Unless explicitly stated otherwise:

-- ZadoSource is not owned or operated by Bots.Business.
-- Bots.Business is not owned or operated by ZadoSource.
-- No official affiliation, partnership, endorsement, or joint ownership between ZadoSource and Bots.Business is implied by this integration.
-- Bots.Business provides the bot-development/runtime platform.
-- ZadoSource provides and manages the external AI service.
-- ZadoSource accounts, AI assistants, API credentials, API usage, limits, pricing, and service availability are managed by ZadoSource.
-- Bots.Business is not responsible for operating the ZadoSource AI service.
-- The integration/source code connecting the bot to ZadoSource is maintained separately from the Bots.Business platform.

-Users should review the terms, policies, pricing, limits, and documentation of each service independently.

----